This post may contain affiliate links. Read the full disclosure here.

 Jonathan and I cook a lot, and we use a variety of spices.
 Spices in Paris can be pricey, so head to specialty stores to buy in bulk, and you’ll definitely save money.

-It is harder to locate spicy seasonings and sauces, because French people literally cannot handle the heat, so if there is something special that you like to use, bring it with you.
+It is harder to locate spicy seasonings and sauces because French people literally cannot handle the heat.
+If there is something special that you like to use, bring it with you.
 I like spicy food, but I’m a baby on the spicy scale.

-While I have had some grocery store disappointments, Marks & Spencer, a British grocery store, has really saved the day, and I’ve found a lot of good things there to supplement what I cannot find in the regular grocery store (like actual bacon!).
-Clearly, I’m still missing a few things though…
+I’ve had some grocery store disappointments in France and unfortunately, the disappointments have continued with Marks & Spencer, a British grocery store, closing most of its stores in Paris.
+I used to find a lot of good things there to supplement what I couldn’t find in the regular grocery store (like actual bacon!), but now the couple of stores that still exist post-Brexit are poorly stocked.

 - BBQ sauce (Sweet Baby Ray’s is obviously the best)